Inquiry into the use of the term good faith in civil penalty and criminal offence provisions in Commonwealth legislation

 - Consider any other matters it regards appropriate.

-The inquiry is to report to the Attorney-General on these matters by 1 November 2021.
+The inquiry reported to the Attorney-General on 1 November 2021.

 Please contact the department's Administrative Law Section should you wish to discuss any matters relating to this inquiry or would like to set up a meeting.